point-4ward/Home-Assistant/README.md

  - Timer function that alerts on phones and over Chromecast Audios.
  - Sets a UI theme based on time of day, or maintenance mode.

-Click here to see [How I've configured it](extras/readme_files/configuration.md) and how this repo is organised.
+Click here to see [how I've configured it](extras/readme_files/configuration.md) and how this repo is organised.

 I use TravisCI to check my config every time it is pushed to Github.
 This runs a program that checks the configuration is sound and alerts me if it is not.
 Because this requires a `secrets.yaml` file and an `SSL certificate` I have added fake versions of these in the extras/travis_ci folder.
 My `.travis.yml` script then moves these files to the correct place before running the program to prevent false negatives.
 The redacted version of `secrets.yaml` is identical in format and layout to my real `secrets.yaml` so you can see how it is organised.

+In addition to backing up my config here, I also backup my entire /.homeassistant/ directory (including all my configuration files and secrets.yaml etc) to dropbox using the method described [here](https://github.com/martikainen87/Home-Automation/wiki/Backup-your-configuration-to-Dropbox) .

 ## Useful links/resources etc: